 Music can improve your gait

 A catchy, upbeat tune can improve your pace and speed as you work to keep the beat.
 Music has been found to improve the gait of walkers, keeping them moving longer and farther than they otherwise would.
 Even walkers with injuries, disabilities or medical conditions show an improved gait and better walks when listening to music!
-Music can help you to forget you are exercising.
+Music can help you to forget you are exercising, which lets you walk faster without even realizing it.
 Improving your rhythm by listening to music signals the motor area of your brain to help you keep a steady pace that is easier on your body.

 Music makes your brain happy